wolfSSL/meta-wolfssl/README.md

    $ bitbake wolftpm
    $ bitbake wolfclu
    ```

-2. Edit your build's local.conf file to install the libraries you would like
+4. Edit your build's local.conf file to install the libraries you would like
    included (ie: wolfssl, wolfssh, wolfmqtt, wolftpm) by adding a
-   IMAGE_INSTALL_append line:
+   IMAGE_INSTALL:append line:

     ```
-    IMAGE_INSTALL_append = "wolfssl wolfssh wolfmqtt wolftpm wolfclu"
+    IMAGE_INSTALL:append = " wolfssl wolfssh wolfmqtt wolftpm wolfclu "
     ```

 Once your image has been built, the default location for the wolfSSL library